antz22/ConnectAnon/README.md

 ## TODO

-- profile pictures
+- push notifications -- connecting with currently active user
+- firebase admin - notifications and chat buddy functionality
 - bans
-- push notifications -- how to connect them with a currently active user?
+- add default profile pic
+- make changign profile picture part of account setup - make unsplash pictures better
+- chat room creation
+- peer preferences?
+- archive conversations

+- clean up and abstract!
 - animations
 - firebase production
-- chat buddy functionality -- chat with chat buddy

-- archive conversations
+- error checking and null checking lol

+- new branch: implement newest message, how long ago it was (keep it on a separate branch, keep it low priority)

 - figure out sign in through google or through email
 - viewing time
-- make user setup part better
 - error handling on google sign in
-- redesign new pages

 - error text

 - how to show most recent message, how long ago it was?
-- choose preferences for the user
 - add an if check sayign that if users is over like 50 then dont check thorugh each one?

+# Potential Features

+If we had enough money...

+- change profile pictures
+- change username

+- show most recent message
+- mark as unread / read

 ## Notes